-There are several contractors that needs a surety bond before they are issued a specialty contractor registration in the City of Columbus.
+Several contractors need a surety bond before they are issued a specialty contractor registration in the City of Columbus.
 These are the following:

-General Contractor – contractors that builds new structures, creates structural additions, and performs alterations or repairs to existing multi-family homes or commercial buildings.
+General Contractor – contractors that build new structures, create structural additions, and perform alterations or repairs to existing multi-family homes or commercial buildings.

 Ohio Construction Industry Licensing Board (OCILB) Contractors – are composed of electrical, warm air heating, refrigeration, hydronics, and plumbing contractors.

 Home Improvement Contractor – improves or remodels a private home for not more than 3 families.

 Journey Person Plumber – is a plumber who has a minimum of 5 years of experience in installing plumbing systems and has successfully passed the examination.